sergiokopplin/indigo/_posts/2020-03-05-disentangling_single_cell_rna-seq.md

 The disentanglement training methods I used encourage the latent space to adhere closely to a prior distribution.
 In this case, our prior is a simple unit Gaussian $\mathcal{N}(0, \mathbf{I})$.
 This prior encourages the latent variables to be independent of one another, which is good for interpretability, but it also constrains the latent representation to a distribution that is highly unlikely to reflect real transcriptional space.
+Notice that cell type recovery by unsupervised clustering decreases when we apply disentanglement training in panel **C** below.

 ![Results of disentanglement training on experimental data of PBMCs profiled before and after stimulation with IFN-beta.]({{site.url}}/assets/images/disentangle_scrnaseq/kang_result.png)